Conditional Extremes with Graphical Models: Methodology

-with convergence as $u_{Y_{i}} \rightarrow \infty$.
-In the limit, the residual vector $Z_{\mid i}=\{Z_{j \mid i} : j \in V_{\mid i}\}$ is independent of the conditioning component $Y_i$ and has a non-degenerate distribution, while the limit variable $E$ follows a standard exponential distribution \citetmain{Heffernan_2007}.
-Consequently, inference can be undertaken separately on: (i) $Y_i \mid Y_i > u_{Y_{i}}$; (ii) the normalising functions; and (iii) the residuals $Z_{\mid i}$.
-The first is trivial, since the tail of $Y_i \mid Y_i>u_{Y_i}$ is standard exponential by limit~(\ref{eqn:WT_2022_Limit}).
+then the residual vector $\boldsymbol{Z}_{\mid i}=\{Z_{j \mid i} : j \in V_{\mid i}\}$ is has a non-degenerate distribution and is independent of the excesses of the conditioning component $Y_i$, which follow a standard exponential distribution $E$ in the limit \citepmain{Heffernan_2007}.

+To fit the CMEVM, limit~\eqref{eqn:WT_2022_Limit} is assumed to hold exactly above a high but finite threshold $u_{Y_{i}}$.
+There are currently no methods for threshold selection.
+Therefore, sensitivity checks should be undertaken to ensure the threshold is low enough that the resulting estimates are reliable, but not so low that limit~\eqref{eqn:WT_2022_Limit} does not hold.
+Once the threshold is selected, inference is undertaken separately on: (i) $Y_i - u_{Y_{i}} \mid Y_i > u_{Y_{i}}$; (ii) the normalising functions; and (iii) the residuals $\boldsymbol{Z}_{\mid i}$.
+The first is trivial, since $Y_i - u_{Y_{i}} \mid Y_i > u_{Y_{i}}$ is standard exponential by limit~(\ref{eqn:WT_2022_Limit}).
 Parts (ii) and (iii) require greater consideration.